 ‘Self-care isn’t a new term, teaching or concept, but now, more than ever, we’re sick and tired of being sick and tired’

 Now maybe it’s just me, but truthfully, both of these options leave me with something of a bad taste in my mouth.
 It’s kind of like living your life by the mantra of Oz’s desperate cry to pay no attention to the man behind the curtain.
 It’s this naive logic that blinds us to the obvious fact that any life lived at full-tilt is destined to fail.
 As when the hands are down, and the chips are in – whether by bluster or blunder – most of us come to realise this: it’s all just one long bluff.

 So what is self care?

-The way we do self care takes is dependent on the situation: If that sounds nebulous or ill defined then let me elaborate for a moment.
+The way we do self-care is dependent on the situation: If that sounds nebulous or ill-defined then let me elaborate for a moment.
 Take for example a regular work week.
-When Friday comes most of jump at the chance to do anything new.
-The obvious problem here is that it usually has something to do with a the bottom of a bottle of wine.
+When Friday comes most of us jump at the chance to do anything new.
+The obvious problem here is that it usually has something to do with the bottom of a bottle of wine.